The Rise In UK Bean To Bar Chocolate Makers

 Solkiki themselves got started on their craft chocolate journey around 10 years ago when they struggled to find a great tasting vegan white chocolate bar and simultaneously discovered craft chocolate in the US – and now they have a multi award winning bean to bar chocolate range of their own.

 If you’re not a chocolate fiend and have no idea what bean to bar chocolate is, don’t worry, both Solkiki and Brontie & Co agree that there’s still work to do to help consumers understand what’s so special about this kind of chocolate.
 If you ask Solkiki, it’s worth making the discovery because:

 “Once you start eating craft chocolate you’ll probably never want to go back to the chocolate you were eating before!”

 In case you didn’t know, bean to bar means chocolate is made from scratch using the cacao bean; whilst chocolatiers melt premade chocolate blocks (also known as couverture).
 Everything about craft chocolate is an education: and the makers themselves are continually learning.
 Fortunately, there is a wonderfully creative and knowledgeable community to support these craft chocolate makers.

 With more chocolate makers, more specialised chocolate shops and more people tasting good craft chocolate, it looks like bean to bar will keep growing.
 Bob and Iris hope that in the future we’ll see more tree to bar chocolate makers at origin and Brontie is keen that we remember that whilst Cacao is difficult to work with, for many reasons, once it is here in the UK we can make really good chocolate (we’re known for it in fact).

 Find Out More About Brontie & Co And Solkiki

-This blog was brought to you by FoodStars, we provide commercial kitchens to hire in multiple locations in London – we have the ideal facilities for your food business – get in touch today to find out more.
+This blog was brought to you by FoodStars, we provide commercial kitchens to license, in multiple locations in London and across the UK – we have the ideal facilities for your food business – get in touch today to find out more.